godotengine/godot-docs/classes/class_tween.rst

 - :ref:`bool<class_bool>` **reset** **(** :ref:`Object<class_Object>` object, :ref:`String<class_String>` key="" **)**

 Resets a tween to its initial value (the one given, not the one before the tween), given its object and property/method pair.
-By default, all tweens are removed, unless ``key`` is specified.
+By default, all tweens are reset, unless ``key`` is specified.

 ----